| Follow Us:

 What are the keys to success for your program?

-We do not just do activities, but promote healing and therapeutic experiences.
 Many staff and volunteers have been here for years and so there is a great deal of trust.
 Our volunteers are treated with great respect, as are the parents and grandparents.
 We have a very supportive director and other staff not involved with the children who are very supportive of the program.

 How does your program organize the resources needed to make programs happen?